Brand System vs. Visual Identity: The 4 Pillars

 The first pillar is the guiding pillar.
 It inspires and guides your decisions and creations for your brand.

 This is one of the pillars most overlooked or completely ignored early in the brand building process.
 Many startups will forgo this step until it's time to rebrand their organization.
 Many organizations rebrand 60% of the time.
-This often happens because they lacked a clear brand strategy from the start.)
+This often happens because they lacked a clear brand strategy from the start.

-Think of brand strategy as your "North Star."
-Every decision you make should reflect this strategy, not just design choices.
+Think of brand strategy as your North Star.
+Every decision should reflect this strategy, not just design choices.

 Every brand is unique.
 Your brand's strategy will differ from others.
 But here are some key elements that are important to include in your strategy.